 Dr. Lawrie Byron Morrison, also a radiologist and the founder of the radiology department at Deaconess Hospital, maintained his office at 374 Marlborough with Dr. Dodd.
 He also had maintained his offices at 205 Beacon the previous year.
 Dr. Morrison and his wife, Fannie Stella (Rowe) Morrison, lived in Roxbury and later in Brookline.

 Walter Dodd died in December of 1916, the victim of injuries resulting from his work with radiation.
 Margaret Dodd continued to live at 374 Marlborough.
 Her unmarried sister, Elizabeth Eleanor Lea, lived with her in 1920.

 In July of 1919, Fannie Morrison purchased 370 Marlborough.
 Lawrie Morrison converted it into medical offices and moved his office there from 374 Marlborough.
 They continued to live in Brookline.

 By the 1920-1921 winter season, Margaret Dodd had been joined at 374 Marlborough by Dr. George Arthur Craigin and his wife, Louise Gray (Fraser) Craigin.
 They previously had lived at 18 Hereford.
 He was a physician and maintained his offices at 374 Marlborough.

 Also living at 374 Marlborough by 1922 was Dr. George Warren Bachman, an orthopedic surgeon.
 He also maintained his medical offices there.

 Dr. and Mrs. Craigin continued to live at 374 Marlborough with Mrs. Dodd in 1923, but had moved to The Grosvenor at 259 Beacon by 1924.
 He continued to maintain his office at 374 Marlborough until about 1938.

-By 1930, 374 Marlborough had been converted entirely into medical offices.
+By 1930, 374 Marlborough was entirely medical offices.

-374 Marlborough remained an apartment house in 2015.
+374 Marlborough remained an apartment house in 2017.